 Perhaps using some of these examples from the TV and explaining how some of our role models bounced back in the face of adversity may also help give your child the courage and confidence to know it is ok to fail.
 Disappointment will certainly pass, it is just part of the learning process that they will go through.

-Sigmund Freud pointed out that defense mechanisms like rationalisation (in this case, excuses) are normal and often serve useful and protective purposes.
+Sigmund Freud pointed out that defence mechanisms like rationalisation (in this case, excuses) are normal and often serve useful and protective purposes.
 Unfortunately, competitive sport is not a normal situation, and the useful purposes they provide do not include winning matches or engendering respect from opponents or bystanders.

 Successful players resist making excuses by consciously recognising the real issues on the playing fields and use the rational parts of their brains to keep themselves on track.

-Let’s teach our sporting children to handle life and sport by maneuvering our own wins, losses, successes and failures with grace.
+Let’s teach our sporting children to handle life and sport by manoeuvring our own wins, losses, successes and failures with grace.
 As the ultimate role model that we are to our children, maybe these are the best actions that they could possibly see!